 The measuring and reporting of GHG emissions data inevitably involves a degree of estimation.
-In exceptional circumstances restatements of prior year reported emissions and offset data may be required.
-Restatements are considered where there is a change in the data and/or in the data collection or preparation that will have material impact on the total emissions and/or offset at Group level.
+In exceptional circumstances restatements of prior year reported emissions may be required.
+Restatements are considered where there is a change in calculation methodology, an error carrying out the methodology or an error in our internal data that will have a 5% or greater impact on the total emissions at Group level.
+Where emissions have changed due to a greater availability of vendor data, or there are errors in external data, emissions will not be restated (e.g. supplier emissions and revenue data for supply chain emissions).